 - Reduced Errors

-Electronic document exchange reduces errors to near zero since there’s no printing or manual filling of data.
+Electronic document exchange reduces errors to near zero since there’s no printing or manual data filling.

-To fully enjoy the benefits of electronic purchasing, it makes perfect sense to automate invoice processing.
+It makes perfect sense to fully automate invoice processing to enjoy the benefits of electronic purchasing.
 The best invoice solutions will match incoming invoices with purchase orders, goods receipts, and payment schedules.
 Once reconciled, the system will process the invoice automatically based on the pre-determined rules.
 And, in case the system cannot reconcile the invoices, it’ll search for the named contact on the invoice for approval.

 Frequently Asked Questions (FAQs)

 Yes.
-However, ease of use depends on the specific e-procurement software and accounting system you use.
-Overall, the Unimaze software works with a variety of accounting systems and ERPs.
+However, ease of use depends on your specific e-procurement software and accounting system.
+Overall, the Unimaze software works with various accounting systems and ERPs.